Profitbase/Episode-Docs/articles/flow/actions/snowflake/copy-into.md

 > [!NOTE]
 >
 >- The Stage must exist and can be set up, for example, as Microsoft Azure Blob storage or an Amazon S3 Bucket.
->- System supports the Parquet format for data storage and processing.
-However, it is essential to configure the appropriate transformation settings to ensure optimal performance and compatibility.
+>- In order to use Parquet format, configure the transformation settings.
+See example below.

 ![img](../../../../images/flow/snowflake-copy-data1.png)